aws/aws-fpga/sdk/linux_kernel_drivers/edma/user_defined_interrupts_README.md

 **Q: Which MSI-X entries are used for the user-defined interrupts?**

 The EDMA Linux kernel driver maps the CL user-defined interrupts to MSI-X entries 16 to 31, which is mapped to /dev/fpgaX/event0 through 15.
 This is handled by the EDMA driver and user intervention is not required.

-**Q: What if I want to build an in-kernel interrupt service routine for some of the user-defined interrupts?**

-A reference in-kernel driver interrupt handler is provided for user modification in [EDMA source directory](./src/example_kernel_interrupt.c).